Readit News logoReadit News

 jdewerd commented on Benchmarking RSA Key Generation words.filippo.io/dispatch... · Posted by u/mfrw

-af3d · 8 months ago
+af3d · a year ago

 Iterating over some huge search space in an essentially sequential manner is generally not going to be nearly performant as simply selecting an odd number at random.
 You could try using a generating polynomial instead such as f(x) = x^2 + x + 41 but even that isn't going to help much in the long run.
 (There are Diophantine equations which one day may prove useful for generating random primes however AFAICT finding efficient solutions is still currently considered a hard problem.)

-jdewerd · 8 months ago
+jdewerd · a year ago

 Yes, but the more we mix sieve rejection into candidate selection the more we complicate the rule of thumb.
 "Reject even numbers as prime candidates" is probably OK to leave as an exercise for the reader, as is the equivalent "round every candidate to odd" optimization.
 The point about random vs sequential is well taken, though, and it doesn't complicate the rule of thumb, so I changed it.